decentration/followgation/pallets/parachain-staking/README.md

-# Followgator Pallet (Polkadot Blockchain Academy)
+# Lazy Gator Pallet 🐊 (Polkadot Blockchain Academy)

 This pallet enables users to follow delegators who stake their funds with collators.
-The followers can select how much they wish to stake, but the delegator that they follow selects the candidate.
+The followers can select how much they wish to stake, but the delegator that they follow selects the candidate (collator) for them.

-The pallet leverages Kilt's parachain-staking [pallet](https://github.com/KILTprotocol/kilt-node/tree/develop/pallets/parachain-staking), but with the added `follow` features.
+The pallet customises Kilt's parachain-staking [pallet](https://github.com/decentration/followgator/tree/followgation/pallets/parachain-staking), but with the added `follow` features.

+Also can be found at `pallets/parachain-staking`.

 ## My Approach
 The key factor in this assignment is that we have only a few days to deliver something that is "as close to production ready as possible" and display a strong level of competence about Substrate and Rust.

-The idea is to add a "follow a delegator" feature.
-There are various ways I can approach this.
-One of them is by adding extra parameters to the current Storage Map for DelegatorState.
-But then i will have to update the code in various places to implement it.
-So I will be creating a new StorageMap called FollowerState, which keeps track of the

-I can make use of the current code by refactoring it.
-For example i can take the logic from the pub fn join_delegator() and move into a private function so that it can be used elsewhere.

-Secondly, I will create a StorageMap which stores a Vec of followers, so that there can be a public function to follow and unfollow from the delegator; and importantly, if the delegator unstakes from a collator then the followers will also be unstaked.
+The idea is to add a "follow a delegator" feature, for the lazy folk, on top of Limited Delegated Proof of Stake, which I am interested to implement for Kabocha parachain.

+The public methods I have added are:

+`pub fn follow()`

+`pub fn unfollow()`

 ## The Assignment

+What stood out for me was `"As close to production ready as possible"`

 This assignment completes this section:

 _Basic Direct Delegation Proof of Stake system:_